zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

 implicit authorization through the Azure managed identity service, you can omit this step.

+For the HashiCorp Vault:

+- the URL of the HashiCorp Vault server
+- the token that will be used to access the HashiCorp Vault server.

 ### Optional cluster services

 It is common practice to install additional infrastructure-related services in